vegaprotocol/documentation/docs/howto/submit-order.md

 The flow to submit a signed `SubmitOrder` message to a Vega node is as
 follows:

-1. Wallet API: Create a new wallet, or log in to an existing one.
+1. Wallet API: Create a new wallet, or connect to an existing one.
 2. Wallet API: Create a key pair, if one has not already been created.
 3. Node API: Get a list of markets, to get the market ID of a market.
 4. Wallet API: Call `SignTx`.
-Send the `OrderSubmission` data and a public key associated with the logged-in wallet.
+Send the `OrderSubmission` data and a public key associated with the connected wallet.
 Receive a `SignedBundle` object.
 6. Node API: Call `SubmitTransaction`.
 Send the `SignedBundle` object (only required if propagate set to false on `SignTx`).

 Hints: